kylephillips/simple-locator/readme.txt

 **Using Simple Locator**

 1. Add locations.
 This can either be the included "locations" post type or an existing custom post type with existing geocoded fields.
+Locations can also be imported in bulk using the included CSV importer.
 2. Use the Shortcode [wp_simple_locator] or Widget to display a search form.
 The shortcode offers more options for map and form customization.

 For more information visit [locatewp.com](http://locatewp.com).

-**Important: Simple Locator requires WordPress version 3.8 or higher, and PHP version 5.3.2 or higher.**
+**Important: Simple Locator requires WordPress version 3.8 or higher, and PHP version 5.3.2 or higher.
+Import functionality requires PHP version 5.4.0 or higher.**

 == Installation ==